-2. Due Diligence Program Execution
+5. Due Diligence Program Execution

-In furtherance of our Conflict Minerals due diligence, we performed the following due diligence measures in respect of 2013.
-These are not all of the measures that we took in respect of 2013 in furtherance of our Conflict Minerals compliance program or pursuant to the Conflict Minerals Rule and the OECD Guidance.
-In addition, some of the due diligence measures discussed below are not expressly provided for in the OECD Guidance.
+In furtherance of our Conflict Minerals due diligence, we performed the following due diligence measures in respect of 2014.
+These are not all of the measures that we took in respect of 2014 in furtherance of our Conflict Minerals compliance program or pursuant to the Conflict Minerals Rule and the OECD Guidance.